EutechCybernetic/lucy-pro-documentation/ui.md

 Quick Info Bubbles use a [free layout](uifreelayout) so ui elements can be arbitrarily placed in them.
 They have two sections:

 * **Header** - The title section of the bubble - this contains the name of the item being viewed as a link that can navigate to that item's details page.
-You would typically use an [objectlink-widget](objectlink-widget) here.
+You would typically use an [Object Link](uiref.rst#objectlink-widget) here.

 * **Body** - The main content area of the quick info bubble.
 Place your content here.

 {% hint type="note" %}
         You can drag the right edge of the bubble to make it wider. {% endhint %}

-In addition to [commoncontainerprops](commoncontainerprops), quick info bubbles can also have Page Inputs.
+In addition to [Common Properties](uis.rst#commoncontainerprops), quick info bubbles can also have Page Inputs.
-Typically, the bubble would take a code/key parameter as input, indicating what object the bubble is going to render information for.
+Typically, the bubble would take a `key` parameter as input, indicating what object the bubble is going to render information for.

 ### Invoking Quick Info Bubbles
-Quick Info bubbles are invoked by calling the [showqiaxn](showqiaxn) action.
+Quick Info bubbles are invoked by calling the [Show QuickInfo](uis.rst#showqiaxn) action.
 They can only be called from other screens in the same UI Bundle.

 ## Dialogs